deeplearning4j/deeplearning4j/benchmark.md

 Data is stored on disk and disk is slow.
 That’s the default.
 So you run into bottlenecks when loading data onto your harddrive.
 When optimizing throughput, the slowest component is always the bottleneck.
 For example, a distributed Spark job using three GPU workers and one CPU worker will have a bottleneck with the CPU.
 The GPUs have to wait for that CPU to finish.

 The Deeplearning4j class `DatasetIterator` hides the complexity of loading data on disk.
+The code for using any Datasetiterator will always be the same, invoking looks the same, but they work differently.

 * one loads from disk
 * one loads asynchronously
 * one loads pre-saved from RAM

+Here's how the DatasetIterator is uniformly invoked for MNIST:

+            while(mnistTest.hasNext()){
+	                DataSet ds = mnistTest.next();
+	                INDArray output = model.output(ds.getFeatureMatrix(), false);
+	                eval.eval(ds.getLabels(), output);

 You can optimize by using an asychronous loader in the background.
 Java can do real multi-threading.
 It can load data in the background while other threads take care of compute.
 So you load data into the GPU at the same time that compute is being run.
 The neural net trains even as you grab new data from memory.